hubo1016/vlcp/doc/source/ovstest.rst

 Prepare Python Environment
 --------------------------

-VLCP works in Python 2.6, Python 2.7, Python 3.3+ and PyPy2.
-For production environment, PyPy is recommended which is about 5x faster than CPython.
+VLCP v2.0 works Python 3.5+ and PyPy3.5.
+For production environment, PyPy3 is recommended
+which is about 5x faster than CPython.
 The most simple way to use PyPy is using the `Portable PyPy distribution for Linux <https://github.com/squeaky-pl/portable-pypy#portable-pypy-distribution-for-linux>`_.
-For test purpose, using the default CPython (2.7 in CentOS 7) is enough.
 You may also use a *virtualenv* environment if you want.

+.. note:: VLCP v1.x supports Python 2.6, Python 2.7 and PyPy2, but in v2.0, only Python 3.5+ are supported.

 Use pip to install VLCP.
 If pip is not ready, refer to `https://pip.pypa.io/en/stable/installing/ <https://pip.pypa.io/en/stable/installing/>`_.
 If you are using old versions of pip, you may also want to upgrade pip, setuptools and wheel::